SAITPublic/PIMLibrary/tools/profiler/README.md

 ```

 Testing -
-To execute FimProfiler using sample test files in test folder and generate timeline and summarized tabular visualizations, directly call it:
+To run Profiler using sample test files in test folder and generate timeline and summarized tabular visualizations, directly run bokeh server:
 ```
-python FimProfiler.py
+bokeh serve --show .
 ```

-To execute FimProfiler for any other file, provide name of the files with path in the -g, -f and -m flag and to provide the output file name use the -o flag:
+To execute FimProfiler for any other file, provide name of the files with path in the -g, -f and -m flag after --args flag:
 ```
-python FimProfiler.py -g <name_of_csv_file_with_path> -f <name_of_fim_log_file_with_path> -m <name_of_miopen_log_file_with_path> -o <output_file_nam>
+bokeh serve --show . --args -g <name_of_gpu_kernels_csv_file_with_path> -f <name_of_fim_log_file_with_path> -m <name_of_miopen_log_file_with_path>
 ```

 Use -h flag to view help with all command line arguments.
 ```
-python FimProfiler.py -h
+bokeh serve --show . --args -h
 ```